🔼The name Syntyche: Summary

 🔼Etymology of the name Syntyche

 The name Syntyche consists of two elements.
-The first part is the prepositional συν (sun), meaning together or with.
+The first part is the ubiquitous prepositional συν (sun), meaning together or with.
 In compositions this particle implies company or completeness of an action; altogether, totally.
-This particle survives in English as the prepositional syn (syndicate, synchronous, synthesis, etc).
+This particle survives in English as the prepositional syn (syndicate, synchronous, synthesis, etc.).

-The second part of the name Syntyche is the noun τυχη (tuche), meaning fortune, chance (whether good or bad); a hap, accident; by chance.
-This word quite often denotes ill fortune.
+The second part of the name Syntyche is the noun τυχη (tuche), meaning fortune, chance (whether good or bad); a hap, accident; by chance:

-These elements put together results in something like Great (Mis-)Fortune.
+These elements put together results in something like Great (Mis-)Fortune or Total Happenstance.

 The closely related noun συντυχια (suntuchia) is used in the meaning of an occurrence, a hap, chance, incident, and would literally mean Completely By Chance.